finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Software-Engineering/06_Software-Construction.md

     8. Rewrite a simple program to remove common vulnerabilities, such as buffer overflows, integer overflows and race conditions.
 [Usage]
     9. Write a software component that performs some non-trivial task and is resilient to input and run-time errors.
 [Usage]

-## Coding practices:
+## Coding practices

-techniques,
+(cross-reference IAS/Defensive Programming; SDF/Development Methods)

+techniques

 idioms/patterns,

 mechanisms for building quality programs

-(cross-reference IAS/Defensive Programming; SDF/Development Methods)

 ### Defensive coding practices